Yutong-Ye/Wish-to-Visit/README.md

 ## For Registered Users:

 -   Edit your profile settings
--   View country information and from there:
+-   View country information and from there
--   Manage Wishes: Create, view, and delete wishes from your personalized list.
+-   Manage Wishes: Create, view, and delete wishes from your personalized list
 -   Manage countries that the user has previously visited
 -   Manage interests: Submits interests that are then displayed